-When requesting your kit, under participant ID, remember to enter “cancersurvey“.
+When requesting your kit on gov.uk, under participant ID, remember to enter “cancersurvey“.
 You may participate irrespective of the number of COVID vaccines you have received, or whether you are pre- or post- 3rd/booster dose.
-You can only self-record your first and second vaccine dose on the gov.uk website.
-This will not affect the survey analysis plans.

 Update 11/10- We are delighted 150 people have received their kit, done their test and received results.

 Update 20/09- We are delighted to be able to start welcoming people to participate in the survey.
 Thanks so much for your support.